EatEmAll/django-djeddit/README.rst

 .. image:: https://codecov.io/gh/EatEmAll/django-djeddit/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/EatEmAll/django-djeddit

-Bare bones Django forum application with Reddit like features
+Bare bones Django forum application with Reddit like features.

+* `django-mptt library <https://github.com/django-mptt/django-mptt>`_ is used to display threads in a collapsable tree structure
+* compatible with mobile screen sizes (using `Bootstrap <https://github.com/twbs/bootstrap>`_)
+* voting functionality for threads & comments

+`django-registration-redux <https://github.com/macropin/django-registration>`_ is recommanded to go along with this app if you need out of the box user registration functionality.

 Documentation
 -------------